GEO BON logo

 Pipeline limitations

-The pipeline does not model the Biodiversity Intactness Index from the data, it calculates summary statistics over the 10 x 10 km BII layer pre-calcuated by the Natural History Museum calculated global layer.
-Therefore, you cannot customize the model or input custom data and you cannot increase the resolution of the layer.
+The pipeline does not model the Biodiversity Intactness Index from the data, it calculates summary statistics over the already calculated global layer at 10x10km resolution.
+Therefore, you cannot customize the model or input custom data.
 Additionally, because BII is a modelled data layer, the values may be less accurate in areas where there is a lack of data.
 To learn more about the PREDICTS database, visit the page on the Natural History Museum website.

 Before you start